This post may contain affiliate links. Please see my disclosure policy for details.

 Have you got 4 days in Dublin?
 Then, the list will below will go through the ten ways to spend them!

 Dublin was such a friendly city.
 I fell head over heels in love with the atmosphere in Ireland.
 The sound of harps and jigs filled the air and the Irish were so patriotic about their country.

-I went around Christmas time and so it was even more merry with festive lights filling the streets and cheer all around.
+I went around Christmas time and so it was even merrier with festive lights filling the streets and cheer all around.

 There’s so much to do and see there, here 10 ways to spend 4 days in Dublin!

 Here’s how to spend 4 days in Dubin

 1. Pour your own Guinness at the Guinness Storehouse

 The Guinness Storehouse is number one on Tripadvisor for Dublin.
 I was a little sceptical at first but I have to agree that it is definitely it’s best attraction!